arnokha/stock_play/README.md

 Eventually my goal is to add other sources of data, both fundamental and technical in nature, and to build stronger tools.

+### Progress
+I have currently have completed up to and including nb 11

+---

 Partially inspired by the [Two Sigma Financial Modeling competition at kaggle](https://www.kaggle.com/c/two-sigma-financial-modeling)